GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

     - `$3`: This refers to the third field (column) of the current line.
     - `$2`: This refers to the second field (column) of the current line.
     - `$3 - $2`: This calculates the difference between the third and second fields.
+        - Space on either side of `-` is not important but leaving a space makes it easy to read
     - `> 18`: This checks if the difference is greater than 18.

     ??? clipboard-question "Why is this useful"